whatmakeart/whatmakeart.github.io/content/3d-modeling/3d-scanning.md

 Artec webinar for 3D body scanning includes many tips, some of which are summarized below.[^body-scan-webinar] Refer to [Artec 3D's website](https://www.artec3d.com/)for more information

-- Fabric types to avoid when 3D scanning
+- Fabric types to avoid when 3D scanning people
   - black leather
   - velvet
   - shiny or glossy materials